WeepingSleepwalker/WeepingSleepwalker/README.md

 - 👋 Hi, I’m @WeepingSleepwalker
-- 👀 I’m interested in crypto and Artificial Intelligence.
+- 👀 I’m interested in crypto and Websockets.
-- 🌱 I’m currently learning Node.js
+- 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on app about Pets
 - 📫 How to reach me ...francis.chung@gmail.com